DebasmitaMallick/CodePen-Clone-React/README.md

 ## About the project -

-This project aims to create a web application that replicates the functionality and design of the popular web-based front-end development environment, CodePen.
+- This project involves building a web application similar to CodePen using the ReactJS library for building user interfaces and the CodeMirror library for the code editor functionality.

-CodePen is an online community for front-end web developers to write, share, and test their code in a live environment.
-A CodePen clone project would typically involve building a similar web application that allows users to write HTML, CSS, and JavaScript code in a web-based editor, preview their code in real-time, and share their work with others.

-The project would involve creating a responsive user interface that allows users to easily navigate through the site and manage their
+- The project would involve creating a responsive user interface using ReactJS that allows users to easily navigate through the site and manage their code snippets.
+The CodeMirror library would be used to provide a code editor with syntax highlighting, and other advanced features.

+- The application would allow users to create and share HTML, CSS, and JavaScript code snippets, and see the results in real-time.

+- This project would involve integrating ReactJS and CodeMirror to create a full-featured web-based front-end development environment similar to CodePen.

 ## Live project link -